Sunday February 5 2023, 6:00 pm to Monday February 6 2023, 6:00 pm

-We also use a different prayer book, a Makzor which is used only for Rosh Hashanah and Yom Kippur services.
-In our regular prayer book, Siddur Lev Chadash, we have additional prayers during the Amida which are recited during the 10 days between Rosh Hashanah and Yom Kippur.
+We also use a different prayer book, a Makzor, which is used only for Rosh Hashanah and Yom Kippur services.
+In our regular prayer book, Siddur Lev Chadash, we have additional prayers during the Amida and these are recited during the 10 days between Rosh Hashanah and Yom Kippur.

 Our tradition is to offer mitzvot to members who have contributed to SPS life during the year, whether on committees, contacting members, regular attendance at Shabbat services or helping with social or other events.
 We also hold a family service aimed at all ages but primarily for those members who want to bring their children to a service they can understand and be part of.